-The Oregon Wildlife Institute was founded in 2007 with a mission of conserving and enhancing wildlife resources through research, education, and conservation planning.
+The Oregon Wildlife Institute was founded in 2007 as a 501(c)3 nonprofit organization with a mission of conserving and enhancing wildlife resources through research, education, and conservation planning.
 Our emphasis is on making science, management, and education matter.

 We have nearly seventy-five years of collective experience in wildlife research and management with emphasis on wildlife ecology and natural resource management and extensive backgrounds in statistical analysis, study design and execution, and management planning.